 Note that, in our implementation, $\duration\help_j$ and $\duration\updated_j$ are computed as a byproduct of solving \Cref{prog: updated path milp}, instead of solving new MILPs to compute these makespans.

 Importantly, our method does not alter the original task schedule $\schedule\orig$; only the chosen helper $j$ augments its plan with the help task.
-This contrasts with an approach using a centralized Oracle (c.f., \cite{solomon1987algorithms,lourencco2003iterated}), which is free to re-allocate any task from any $\task_k$ to any other robot to minimize the total system cost which is the sum of the individual makespan, $\sum _{i\in\allrobots}\makespan(\position_i(0),\proposition_i)$.
-This means that our method sacrifices optimality for decentralization, as we assess next.
+This contrasts with an approach using a centralized Oracle (cf., \cite{solomon1987algorithms,lourencco2003iterated}), which is free to re-allocate any task from any $\task_k$ to any other robot to minimize the total system cost, defined as the sum of the individual makespan, $\sum _{i\in\allrobots}\makespan(\position_i(0),\proposition_i)$.
+This means that our method sacrifices optimality for scalability and minimal information disclosure, as we assess next.